open17/vuepress-theme-qbook/example/guide.md

 ## Problems
 ### Module not found
 When you see this:`babel-runtime/core-js/object/assign.js Module not found: Error: Can't resolve 'core-js/library/fn/object/assign'`,you can downgrade the core-js version to 2.5.7 to fix it.Maybe it is related to [this](https://stackoverflow.com/questions/55308769/module-not-found-error-cant-resolve-core-js-es6#:~:text=To%20resolve%20this%20error%2C%20you%20can%20downgrade%20the,In%20my%20case%2C%20with%20Angular%2C%20this%20works%20ok.)

+### Redirected
+Although the vuepress redirect is working as expected, due to the mechanism of elementui itself, it will treat the redirect as an error and report it, so the console error `Redirected when going from "xxx" to "xx" via a navigation guard.` may not necessarily be a problem.